 Persian Celery Stew is a traditional Iranian dish served with rice.
-It is a veggie-heavy dish loaded with celery and herbs, normally is made with beef or lamb.
+It is a veggie-heavy dish loaded with celery and herbs, normally made with beef or lamb.
 In the traditional form, it takes hours to braise and simmer.
 Our modern version cuts out the meat while retaining delicious flavors.
 The Farsi word for celery is Karafs.
-Khoresht is the word in Farsi for stew.
+Khoresh is the word in the Persian language for stew.
 Persian Celery and Artichoke Stew, like most Persian stews, is served on top of or alongside rice for main dishes.

 Specialty Persian ingredients: